 The shipbuilding industry is thriving in South Korea, the world’s third biggest shipbuilder.
 Won 82

+It seems the number of online customers is on the rise, therefore shipping is proving to be a growing concern for retailers.
 According to data from shipping service provider Clarksons, Korea was the top recipient of global ship orders.
 Average shipping orders from Korean businesses amounted to 35.6 percent of all shipments worldwide.
-The world’s demand for energy is seeking the lowest-cost fuels for countries that are impoverished.
-That happens to be, as we say in Texas, a whole lot of people.

 Korea JoongAng Daily posted today: